nerdschoolbergen/git/exercises/exercise-3.md

 Sometimes when there are many lines and many files that has conflicts, it can be hard to read and understand a file with the auto generated merge conflict text.
 After all, this will be in files with hundreds of lines of code that must compile and work after you're done merging.
 This is where many people turn to using a merge tool (although you don't have to use one if you don't want to).

-We're going to undo our last commit and re-do the merge.
+:pencil2: We're going to undo our last commit and re-do the merge.

 In order to undo our local commit, first we must know it's ID.

-:pencil: Type `git log` into your terminal.
+- Type `git log` into your terminal.

 A series of git commits should be listed along with a long SHA-1 code which is the ID of the commit.
 Don't worry, you don't need to write it all, typically git understands what you mean by just typing 4-6 of the first characters of the ID.